ColleSerre/SchoolArchives/Histoire/Nguyen/WW1 Peace making in the Middle East.md

 ### Synthesis (cf voice memo)

 The Treaty of Versailles was more about revenge (debt, acknowledging, demilitarizing).
 Sèvres installed a form of control of European powers in the Middle East.
 They both marked the end of empires.
-They led to the development of nationalism which
+They led to the development of nationalism along with the Great Depression.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0Njk1NjY4Miw2NTQ2NTEzNjYsLTM3MT
+eyJoaXN0b3J5IjpbLTUzMDcwNjE1NCw2NTQ2NTEzNjYsLTM3MT
 Q2NDU2MSw3ODE0MTYzMzQsLTE4MjM4OTE3MzMsLTkxMzI0ODMx
 Myw5NTY4OTM5ODMsODMwMTE1MDIwLC01NzMzMjg3OTZdfQ==
 -->